cloudfoundry-attic/govendor/src/github.com/cloudfoundry/gosteno/README.md

 # Gosteno

-## Overview

 Gosteno is a golang implementation of the
 [steno log tool](https://github.com/cloudfoundry/steno).
-The feature set and concept in Gosteno are very similar with those in ruby steno.
+The feature set of Gosteno is very similar with that of ruby steno.

+## Overview

+Core concepts behind Gosteno includes codec, sink, level, tag.

+### codec

+A codec encodes log entries to structural data, more specifically, JSON format data.
+Besides JSON codecs, Gosteno provides prettified codec which generates more human-readable data.

+### sink

+Roughly speaking, a sink is the destination where you store your log data.
+It's an abstraction of the underlying data storage systems.
+Currently Gosteno supports two kinds of sinks, namely IOSink and SyslogSink.
+IOSink includes files and standard output while SyslogSink streams your log data to syslog daemons such as rsyslogd.
+You can register as many sinks as you want.
+Everytime you log information, it will be written to all the sinks you have registered.

+### level

+Gosteno supports 9 levels(from low to high): all, debug2, debug1, debug, info,
+warn, error, fatal, off.
+You can change the level on the fly without respawning the process.

+### tag

+In gosteno, tags are extended information that will be encoded together with other normal log information.
+You can add as many tags as you want.
+Tag makes the log information extensive.

+## Get Gosteno

+    go get -u github.com/cloudfoundry/gosteno

 ## Getting started

+Here is a short but complete program showing how to registering sinks, chosing codec, tagging the information.

+    package main

     import (
-        steno "gosteno"
+        steno "github.com/cloudfoundry/gosteno"
         "os"
     )